 The assertion of the pragmatic current of thought has been articulated by those like Dunsby (1989: 7), who denotes that while there is an overlap between understanding the musical structure of a piece and communicating it through music, they are not the same kind of activity.
 As Rink (2002: 36) further postulates, performer’s analysis is a distinct type of analysis which is concerned with the contextual functions of different elements in the score, both locally and as a whole, and means of projecting them.
 As he denotes, it is the dynamic musical shape and its temporality rather than the static formal structure that is manifested in the performance – what is usually downplayed in the act of pure intellectual analysis.
-In this sense, I will paraphrase my current piano teacher, Ljubica Stojanovic, who made a very interesting analogy of musical structure being like architecture, the certain features of which come alive and are made clear through the performer’s projection that occurs in time, serving like a tour guide on the musical journey of the audience.
+In this sense, I will paraphrase my current piano teacher, who made a very interesting analogy of musical structure being like architecture, the certain features of which can come alive and made clear through the performer’s projection that occurs in time, serving like a tour guide on the musical journey of the audience.
 With this said, Rink (2002: 37-39) argues that while Shenkerian analysis can depict tonal structure in its hierarchical complexity, with its analytical demonstrations of motivic material being ‘fascinating on paper’ and certainly useful to the performer, recreating each analytic instance in sound is highly dubious, problematic and even ludicrous.
 As such, the theoretical analysis “represents an approximation of some ideal”, while as Cone (1968: 34) indicates, the interpretation is “a choice: which of the relationships implicit in this piece are to be emphasis, to be made explicit?”

 Along with establishing how the performer’s analysis differs from the theoretical analysis, Rink (2002: 36) coined the term ‘informed intuition’, acknowledging the importance of intuition in the interpretative process, which is not only ignored by the formalism and the idealism of the doctrinaire thought, but also taken to be ‘out of the blue’.
 Instead, informed intuition situates the intuition within the considerable body of knowledge and experience that the performer in the Western classical concert tradition possesses.
 In this way, the more rigorous analytical elements are seen to be “incorporated within a larger synthesis influenced by considerations of style… genre, performance tradition, technique, instrument … as well as performer’s individual artistic prerogatives” (39), being assimilated into the ongoing evolution of a performance, and being parallel to the practical demands and conception of the musical material.